input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/developer-docs/nodes/mithril-aggregator.md

 ### Bootstrap sub-command (test-only)

 You can run the 'genesis bootstrap' command in release mode with the default configuration, but **only in test mode**.
 This will enable the Mithril aggregator node to bootstrap a `genesis certificate`.
-After completing this operation, the Mithril aggregator will be capable of producing new snapshots and certificates.
+After completing this operation, the Mithril aggregator will be able to produce new snapshots and certificates.

 ```bash
 ./mithril-aggregator genesis bootstrap